Gh0stAn0n/craper/README.md

   </p>
 </p>

-craper (courses scraper) is a Python script that allows users to search and retrieve free courses links from various websites.
+crapper (courses scraper) is a Python script that allows users to search and retrieve free courses links from various websites.

-The script use web scraping techniques to extract relevant course information.
+The script uses web scraping techniques to extract relevant course information.
 The user can provide search queries as arguments to find the courses of interest.

 ### Project Features: